jostbr/FYS4150-Projects/Project1/README.txt

 This project has been done by Trude Hjelmeland and Jostein Brændshøi.

+Comment: In the report there is referrence to a function becnhmark() in src/tridiag.cpp.
+This function has been renamed to time_algorithm in src/tridiag.cpp.

 Directory overview:
 --------------------
 - src        ---> main C++ source file for computations and Python plotting scripts